Berkshire Hathaway profit surges as economy gives Buffett a boost

 Geico’s pre-tax underwriting profit rose to $673 million from $119 million, after it boosted rates in response to rising accident and storm losses.

-Underwriting gains from Berkshire’s main reinsurance group rose eightfold from a year earlier, when a cyclone in Australia cut into profit.
+Float, or insurance premiums collected before claims are paid and which help fund Berkshire’s growth, ended June at $116 billion.

-Float, or insurance premiums collected before claims are paid and which help fund Berkshire’s growth, ended June at $116 billion, the same as in March.
+BNSF profit surged 37 percent to $1.31 billion, as economic growth led to more shipments of consumer goods, and demand for fertilizer, grain, petroleum products, plastics, sand and steel.

-BNSF saw profit surge 37 percent to $1.31 billion, benefiting from “general economic growth” that led to more shipments of consumer goods, and helped by demand for fertilizer, grain, petroleum products, plastics, sand and steel.
+Profit from manufacturing, services and retailing units rose 29 percent, reflecting demand at Precision Castparts, Berkshire Hathaway Automotive and the German motorcycle accessories unit Detlev Louis Motorrad.

-Profit from manufacturing, services and retailing units rose 29 percent to $2.14 billion, reflecting demand for aerospace products from Precision Castparts, and higher profit at Berkshire Hathaway Automotive and the German motorcycle accessories business Detlev Louis Motorrad.
+Meanwhile, tax credits for wind-powered electricity generation helped boost profit 14 percent at Berkshire Hathaway Energy.

 Reporting by Jonathan Stempel in New York; Additional reporting by Jennifer Ablan; Editing by James Dalgleish